 Marian (Mary Ann) Powers, 88, of Kimball, SD passed away Thursday, May 23, 2019 at Avera Dougherty Hospice House in Sioux Falls, SD.
 Funeral Mass is 10:30 A.M.
 Tuesday, May 28, 2019 at St. Margaret’s Catholic Church in Kimball.
 A Committal Service will follow at St. Margaret’s Catholic Cemetery.
 Visitation will be held at the church from 5:00 – 7:00 P.M.
 Monday, May 27, 2019 with a 7:00 P.M.
 Wake Service and Rosary.

-To send flowers in memory of Marian Maxine Powers (Pollard), please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Marian Maxine Powers (Pollard), please visit our Heartfelt Sympathies Store.

 Marian Maxine Pollard was born Jan.
 10, 1931 in Fort Thompson, SD, where her parents ran the post office.
 She was the first of four children born to Maude Shroyer and Vincent Pollard.
 The family later moved north of Kimball, then near Mt.
 Vernon.
 After graduating from Mt.
 Vernon High School, Marian lived in Mitchell where she did secretarial and bookkeeping work for Northwestern Public Service and General Motors.